No. 486 Squadron RNZAF: 1942

 In late July, the squadron began re-equipping with Hawker Typhoons, in anticipation of switching to a role as a day fighter unit.
 It moved to the south of England in late August, settling first at North Weald and then West Malling, before a shift to Tangmere in October from where it would operate for over a year.

-In September, No. 486 Squadron began flying standing patrols, meant to counter incoming Focke Wulf 190 and Messerschmitt Bf 109 fighter bombers that flew at high speed, and very low altitude, to avoid being detected by radar, to make sneak attacks on targets along the coastline of England.
+In September, No. 486 Squadron began flying standing patrols, meant to counter incoming Focke-Wulf Fw 190 and Messerschmitt Bf 109 fighter bombers that flew at high speed, and very low altitude, to avoid being detected by radar, to make sneak attacks on targets along the coastline of England.
 The squadron's patrol area extended from the Isle of Wight to Shoreham, near Brighton.
 On 17 October the squadron achieved its first success in its new role, when two of its pilots intercepted two Fw 190s and managed to shoot one of them down into the sea.
 It then went several weeks without a successful interception but once low level radar stations had been established along the coast in early December, earlier detection of incoming Luftwaffe raids was possible.
 The squadron's interception rates improved and on 17 December, two Bf 109s were shot down.
 At least five more German aircraft were destroyed by the end of the year.